aakarsh-kt/Messenger/README.md

+### My Introduction
+My name is Akarsh Katiyar, and I am currently in my third year pursuing a Bachelor's degree in Computer Science at IIT Jodhpur.

 # System Design of Texter
 ## 1. Overview

 ### 1.1 Purpose